bbux-dev/datacraft/docs/historic/templates/FIELDSPECS.jinja.md

 {{ show_example(examples.csv_spec_example_two) }}

-The `configref` exist so that we don't have to repeat ourselves for common configurations across multiple fields.
+The `config_ref` exist so that we don't have to repeat ourselves for common configurations across multiple fields.
 If we use the following template {% raw
 %}`{{ status }},{{ description }},{{ status_type }}`{% endraw %} and run this
 spec we will get output similar to: